Beliavsky/Burkardt-Fortran-90/README.md

 [digraph_adj](https://people.sc.fsu.edu/~jburkardt/f_src/digraph_adj/digraph_adj.html): carries out operations on digraphs, a directed graph.
 Information is stored in an adjacency matrix.
 Operations include computing in- and out-degrees, computing the in- and out-degree sequences, counting the edges, printing the adjacency matrix, generating fixed and random examples.

+[digraph_arc](https://people.sc.fsu.edu/~jburkardt/f_src/digraph_arc/digraph_arc.html): carries out operations on digraphs, a directed graph.
+Information is stored in an arc list, pairs of nodes forming edges.
+Operations include computing in- and out-degrees, computing the in- and out-degree sequences, counting the edges, printing the arc list, generating fixed and random examples.

 [djikstra](https://people.sc.fsu.edu/~jburkardt/f_src/dijkstra/dijkstra.html) implements a simple version of Dijkstra's algorithm for determining the minimum distance from one node in a graph to all other nodes.

 [floyd](https://people.math.sc.edu/Burkardt/f_src/floyd/floyd.html): implements Floyd's algorithm for finding the shortest distance between every pair of nodes in a directed graph.